Archkitten/m221-nitro-code/docs/README.md

 * User enters home page
 * Choose what they want to do
 * Get points if they did good in any feature we have in the website
+* Have some type of features that explain data bases like sql data bases

 # Team